 Associate Professor of Physical Therapy

 Clarke provides individualized attention to students and professors know the students by name.
 Our community at Clarke feels like a family away from home.
-In addition, nursing students are challenged to work with patients in the community throughout the curriculum to apply their newly acquired skills while being supervised by faculty.
-Working with actual patients challenges critical thinking and problem solving skills which are essential to physical therapists.
+In addition, physical therapy students are challenged to work with patients in the community throughout the curriculum to apply their newly acquired skills while being supervised by faculty.
+Working with actual patients challenges critical thinking and problem solving skills which are essential to physical therapist.
 Students also have the opportunity to interact with local clinicians to foster critical thinking and problem solving skills throughout the didactic portion of the curriculum.What is your impact on students?